Alb4tro/FCG-Final-Project/README.md

     * ```--sigma```: standard deviation of the noise contained in the input image.
 It's used to compute the gaussian weight of each pair of patches
     * ```--h```: fraction of ```sigma```.
 An high value of ```h``` removes all the noise but also all the details of the image

 We applied both BCD and NLM to the output of the yocto pathtracer on different scenes trying several numbers of samples.
-We obtained the following results:
+We obtained the following results.
+All the images are available inside the ```/out``` folder.

 ### Cornell box